centreon/centreon-iac-puppet-configurator/readme.md

 ## Scenarios

-You can create playbooks to add a set of objects directly to Centreon, or you can create the objects into separate catalogs for each host you add using Puppet.
+You can create catalogs to add a set of objects directly to Centreon, or you can create the objects into separate catalogs for each host you add using Puppet.

 For example, to create a host with a webserver service with Nginx, you can have a catalog as defined [here: deploy-nginx.pp](docs/examples/deploy-nginx.pp)